 Material used in translucent concrete:

-Cement: Since optical fiber is only responsible for the transmission of light, no special cement is required; therefore, ordinary Portland cement is used for transparent concrete.
+Cement: Since optical fiber is responsible for the transmission of light, no special cement is required, therefore ordinary Portland cement is used for transparent concrete.

 Sand: It is constructed using only fine materials; the size of the sand must pass through the sieve of 1.18 mm, the sand must be free from several impurities such as vegetation, large stones, etc.

 Water: The water used should be of drinking quality and free from any impurities.

 Optical fiber: Optical fibers in the amount of 4 to 5% are used for transparent concrete.

 The thickness of optical fiber varies between 2 microns and 2 mm to outfit the exclusive necessities of light transmission.